KendiLorna/Hospital-Data-Analysis/README.md

 1. What trends are observed in the appointment dates? and are there specific times of the year when appointments peak?

-2. Which is the distribution of doctors per speciality and is there a correlation between a doctor's specialization and the billing amount?
+2. What is the distribution of doctors per specialty and is there a correlation between a doctor's specialization and the billing amount?

 3. Which medical procedures are most frequently performed?
 Is there a particular specialization associated with the procedures?